gur26001/ProjectHub/README.md

 # Project-Hub

-This is blogsite project,where people can share thier projects
+This is blogsite project,where people can share thier projects.
+Link-> https://projecthub-lyart.vercel.app/ This repository has 2 nested repositories one frontend and another for backend

 ## Note:
-Client folder is repository link, here it is-> https://github.com/gur26001/ProjectHub-Frontend.git
+Click frontend submodule above,to see the frontend code OR click this link for frontend code-> https://github.com/gur26001/ProjectHub-Frontend.git
+Click,backend submodule above, to see code of backend code OR click this link for backend code-> https://github.com/gur26001/ProjectHub-Backend